Places, houses and vibrant subjects

 Haute couture winter

-Piotr Figlarz, unsplash, 8/04/2022
+Piotr Figlarz, Unsplash, 8/04/2022

 In Courchevel, Christmas is lived as a lifestyle.
 Beneath pristine snow, façades glow, slopes sparkle, and five-star hotels become festive theatres.
 At L’Écrin Blanc, the Grand Dîner on 24 and 31 December merges gastronomy with performance: dancers, musicians, singers and an exceptional menu in a cosy setting at the foot of the slopes.